Contact Information

 Biography

-Dr. Congcong Li joined the Palumbo-Donahue School of Business in 2019 after spending four years at the Singapore Management University as a faculty member.
+Dr. Congcong Li is an Assistant Professor of Accounting at the Palumbo-Donahue School of Business.
+She joined in 2019 after spending four years as a faculty member at the Singapore Management University.
 Her teaching interests include both financial and managerial accounting.

 Dr. Li's research focuses on information environment, specifically the role of media in capital markets and assessing the information content of earnings at aggregate level.
 Her research has been published in leading academic journals including: Journal of Accounting and Economics, Management Science, Review of Accounting Studies, Accounting, Organization & Society, and The Accounting Review.